 - 1/2 teaspoon chili powder

 - 4 garlic cloves, peeled and smashed

 - 1 teaspoon turmeric<

 - 1 teaspoon kosher salt

 - 1 cup water + additional water as needed

-- about 1 cup fresh or frozen peas; OR about 10 stalks asparagus, trimmed; OR half a bunch kale, de-stemmed and torn into bite-size pieces
+- half a bunch kale, de-stemmed and torn into bite-size pieces

-- 3 large eggs (or, one per person, if you increase the recipe)
+- 3 large eggs (or, 1 per person, if you increase the recipe)